-The target market is the primary reason for success in business.
-Below are the reasons why or of importance of accurately finding your target market.
+Your target market is one of the main reasons for your success in business.
+Below are the reasons why or of importance to accurately finding your target market.

 - Knowing your target market makes you focus on the essential aspects of your business.

-- The target market is crucial in creating your product and services.
+- The target market is crucial to creating your product and services.